 Before building your cold frame, decide what you're going to use for a cold frame lid and build the frame based on that measurement.
 It can be an old window or door, plexiglass, or pane glass.
 Be cautious with pane glass because it's the most fragile and can be dangerous to work with.
 When deciding on the size for the overall cold frame dimensions, make sure it's sized to fit the seed trays (which are typically 10"x20").
 Don't forget to add a few inches to the dimensions so you'll be able to grab hold of the flats in order to get them in and out of the cold frame easily.
 Another note about using glass is that it heats up very, very quickly.
 You can't leave your seedlings unattended on a sunny day.
 They make automatic vent openers that open the coldframe lid once it hits a certain temperature, but you'll need to look into the particulars of the opener before building your cold frame.
 Most entry level vent openers (Amazon) can handle up to 15 pounds and aren't very expensive.

 The top of our cold frame uses the glass insert that came from our front entry storm door (I'm guessing it's safety glass, not real glass).
 It isn't the best solution because it's fairly large and there's no frame to attach hinges to, so it has be slid in and out of place.
 Plus there's not really any way to prop it open.
-When it gets too hot it's simply pushed to the side to allow the heat and moisture to escape.
+When the sun gets too strong, it's simply pushed to the side to allow the heat and moisture to escape.
 Still, it's working very well because it heats up quickly due to the unobstructed glass, and it was free.

 The lumber should be fairly easy to find, and for the top of the cold frame you can check Craigslist or yard sales for old windows or doors.
 If you can't find anything to upcycle for the top, you can always buy plexiglass at Lowe's, Home Depot, or your local hardware store.
 Plexiglass isn't cheap, but it will last a long time.
 Lowe's even sells pane glass but as mentioned, glass is fragile and tough to work with.